About GSDA

 Griffin-Spalding Development Authority

 Created in 1962 as a Constitutional Development Authority in accordance with Georgia state law, the Griffin-Spalding County Development Authority works to attract new industry and expand existing industry in the county.
-Its twelve board members meet monthly to report on projects, plan strategy, consider inducement resolutions for new industries and to acquire and develop industrial buildings, industrial sites and industrial parks.
+Its twelve members meet monthly to report on projects, plan strategy, consider inducement resolutions for new industries, and to acquire and develop industrial buildings, industrial sites and industrial parks.

 A local government is permitted to support its Development Authority by dedicating the proceeds of an ad valorem tax to the Authority (up to 1 mill for counties and up to 3 mills for cities).
 Other support can include providing the Development Authority with property to be used for a proper public purpose.
 Some of this support may be passed through indirectly to a project.

 The Griffin-Spalding Development Authority has collected 1 mill each from the city and county for several years in the past in order to repay bonds issued to purchase and grade the industrial park and to construct a spec building.
-However, in July of 2000, the authority began being funded solely by Spalding County due to House Bill 489 (duplication of services).
+However, in July of 2000 the authority began being funded solely by Spalding County due to House Bill 489 (duplication of services).

-The Griffin-Spalding Development Authority (GSDA) is the designated industrial development agency for Spalding County and is empowered to issue industrial revenue anticipation bonds to build and expand manufacturing and warehousing facilities within the county.
+The Griffin-Spalding Development Authority (GSDA) is the designated industrial development agency for Spalding County, and is empowered to issue industrial revenue anticipation bonds to build and expand manufacturing and warehousing facilities within the county.
 The Board meets on the 2nd Thursday of every month to finance projects and to strategically plan for future jobs for the county.

 The GSDA board of directors is composed of twelve of the community's leading citizens; they are appointed by the City of Griffin and Spalding County Boards of Commissioners for a three-year term.
 The City of Griffin and Spalding County each appoint one additional member from their respective commissions to serve for a one-year term.
 The Chairman of the Board of the Griffin-Spalding Chamber of Commerce is also a member of the GSDA.